OriginalityAI/Ai-detector-research-tool-UI/README.md

 # AI Detector Research Tool

 This tool allows you to test the accuracy of various AI detectors.
-It is a command line tool designed to make it easy to test a large number of detectors at the same time using the same data.
+It is a tool designed to make it easy to test a large number of detectors at the same time using the same data. - It is a GUI version of the [AI-detector-research-tool](https://github.com/OriginalityAI/AI-detector-research-tool)

 ## Requirements